Bukit Purmei neighbourhood guide

 Once in Sentosa, hop on the various cycling trails around like the Imbiah Trail, Mount Imbiah Nature Trail, and the Coastal Trail.

-We often stick to our usual hangouts in town, that neighbourhood gems like Bukit Purmei are often kept under the radar.
+We often stick to our usual hangouts in town, so neighbourhood gems such as Bukit Purmei are often kept off our radar.
 The next time you’ve run out of new things to do in Singapore, head to your nearest MRT station and head on down to Harbourfront or Tiong Bahru – Bukit Purmei is just a short bus ride away.

 More heartland gems in Singapore: